joedono/House-of-Z/11 - The Pursuit of Deadliness/01 Frost Friends.md

 * Bheur Hag: https://www.dndbeyond.com/monsters/bheur-hag
 * Skeletal Owlbear: https://www.dndbeyond.com/monsters/skeletal-owlbear
 * Revenant: https://www.dndbeyond.com/monsters/revenant

+Since their last encounter, the Snow Mutant has had a sack of oil grafted onto it's back, granting it a Fire Breath ability:
+**Fire Breath (Recharge 5–6).** The creature exhales fire in a 30-foot cone.
+Each creature in that area must make a DC 17 Dexterity saving throw, taking 56 (16d6) fire damage on a failed save, or half as much damage on a successful one.

 ## Starting the Fight
 Up until this point, the weather has been perfectly clear, making the climb up relatively easy.
 As the party crosses through the pass, the hag will cast Control Weather, and summon a blizzard.